ELtimothy/DSA-Documentation-/README.md

 The primary source of Data used here is Data Sale/csv and this an open source data that can be freely downloaded from an open source online such as kaggle or FRED or any other data repository

 ### Tools Used

+- Ms Excel for Data Cleaning (Dowmnload Here_
+    - For Data Collection
+    - For Data Cleaning
+-  SQL Server (For Querying and Analysis)
+-  Power BI (For creating a report)
+-  MS Power Point (For Presentation)